joshuatso/react-state-history-tree/README.md

 ## Issues

 This package is in early development.
 Thank you for taking the time to read about, use, and make suggestions for this package.
+Thank you to ayc0 for the inspiration of providing a paramter to determine when to commit to the history tree.
 All issues and inquiries can be directed to GitHub.